-The River Dubh Eas/Allt nan Caorainn (ID:10167) is spanned by the A82 460 Dubh Eas bridge.
-The river was classified by the Scottish Environment Protection Agency (SEPA) under the Water Framework Directive 2000/60/EC (WFD) in 2020 as having an overall status of 'bad ecological potential' (SEPA Water Classification Hub).
-Dubh Eas joins the River Falloch approximately 110m downstream of the A82 460 Dubh Eas bridge.
-River Falloch (d/s Dubh Eas, ID: 10165) was classified as having an overall status of 'good' (SEPA Water Classification Hub).
-No other classified surface waterbodies were identified nearby the scheme.
+The River Falloch (u/s Dubh Eas, ID: 10166) is spanned by the 480 Dubh Eas North bridge of the scheme and is approximately 13.3km long.
+The river is classified by the Scottish Environment Protection Agency (SEPA) under the Water Framework Directive 2000/60/EC (WFD) in 2020 as having an overall status of 'moderate' (Water Classification Hub).

+No other classified surface waterbodies are located nearby, however multiple minor watercourses discharge into the River Falloch in the surrounding area of the scheme.

-The scheme falls within the 'Cowal and Lomond' groundwater body (ID: 15089), which was classified by SEPA in 2020 as having an overall status of 'Good' (SEPA Water Classification Hub).
+The scheme falls within the 'Cowal and Lomond' groundwater body (ID: 15089), which was classified by SEPA in 2020 as having an overall status of 'Good' (Water Classification Hub).
+The scheme is located within a groundwater Drinking Water Protected Area (DWPA).

-The River Dubh Eas, which is spanned by the A82 460 Dubh Eas bridge within the scheme extent, has a high likelihood of river flooding.
+The River Falloch, which is spanned by the A82 480 Dubh Eas North bridge within the scheme extent, has a high likelihood of river flooding.
 This means that each year, the riverbanks have a 10% chance (high risk) of flooding.
 No areas of surface water flooding are recorded within the scheme extent (SEPA Flood Map).